blur702/kevinalthaus-com-oct/docs/deployment.md

 4. Configure SSH config file for easy access (`ssh kevin-prod`)

 **Security Notes:**
-- The temporary password `(130Bpm)` is only used during initial setup
+- The sudo password (PROD_SUDO_PASSWORD) is only used during initial setup
 - After setup, all connections use SSH keys (no password needed)
 - Private key is stored at `~/.ssh/id_kevin_prod` (keep secure, never commit)
 - Consider adding a passphrase to the key: `ssh-keygen -p -f ~/.ssh/id_kevin_prod`